 - The next-generation cosmic microwave background facility, CMB-S4, which will probe in unique ways the physics of the very early Universe at energies far higher than can be achieved in earthbound accelerators and will also reveal neutrino properties, progressed.

 The Muon g-2 Experiment.
 Image courtesy of Fermilab.

 - All eyes are on the LHC, as its sensitivity to new physics will continue to improve for many years to come.
 The National Science Board voted to approve the NSF MREFC for the High Luminosity Upgrades to the ATLAS and CMS Detectors, and these projects are now on track for their DOE baseline reviews and approvals.

 - Eagerly anticipated new data from operating experiments will advance the understanding of the intertwined Science Drivers identified in the P5 Report.

-- The vibrant U.S. particle physics theory community will continue to play key roles interpreting results from current experiments, motivating future experiments, and pursuing the deepest questions about the foundations of particle physics.
+- The vibrant U.S. particle physics theory community will continue to play key roles interpreting results from current experiments, motivating future experiments, and pursuing the deepest questions.

 The Large Hadron Collider tunnel at CERN.
 Image courtesy of CERN.